-Warning Signs That A Cockatoo Is Going To Bite
+Signs A Cockatoo Is Going To Bite

 As cockatoos have crests at the top of their heads, owners receive a warning if the bird is annoyed.
-If a crest is flat against its head, approach cautiously, especially if hissing and puffing its feathers.
+If a crest is flat against its head, approach cautiously, especially if it’s hissing and puffing its feathers.

 If the bird starts dropping its wings, opening and closing its beak, and lunging or walking purposely toward you, it may bite with force as you’re deemed to have ignored its warnings.

-What Is The Bite Force of a Cockatoo?
+Bite Force of a Cockatoo

 If you’re wondering, “What does a cockatoo bite feel like?” it’s painful.
 If a bird feels compelled to bite, it sends an unmistakable message that it wants you to stop something you’re doing.